curiousmarkingsco/appSage/app/js/editor/components/README.md

 ### 6. Storing Data

 In most cases, your component should store data on a page-by-page basis.
+This may occur in the editor mode, or be a critical piece of user interactions in the live view.
 You can access the object like so:

 ```js
 // Create a new object for your component's settings or store-able data